lectorvin/gcode/README.md

 This program helps you working with gcodes.
-It's kind of text editor, which can create animated gif-files.
+It's kind of text editor, which can show process of building images.

 ## Requirements:
 - python (2.7+ or 3.4+)